-The expansion of controllable space can be seen in the study of quantum controllability of specific physical systems.
-For example, in \cite{BMM10}, the indirect control was discussed for a one-dimensional chain of $N$ spin-1/2 particles whose dynamics is governed by the drift hamiltonian
+Expansion of the controllable space is a topic in the study of quantum controllability of specific physical systems.
+For example, in \cite{BMM10}, indirect control was discussed for a one-dimensional chain of $N$ spin-1/2 particles whose dynamics are governed by the drift Hamiltonian

 where the last term represents the Zeeman interaction with a static magnetic field in the $z$-direction and $\gamma$ is the anisotropy parameter.
-Despite what it may imply, the order of spin spaces is the opposite to our convention, e.g., that in Eq. (\ref{eq:str_sub_Lu}) or (\ref{eq:str_sub_e}); the $S$ subsystem is the spin 1, which is at the left end, while it is assumed to be attached to the right end of Eq. (\ref{eq:str_sub_e}).
+Despite what it may imply, the order of the spin spaces is the opposite to our convention, e.g., that in Eq. (\ref{eq:str_sub_Lu}) or (\ref{eq:str_sub_e}); the $S$ subsystem is spin 1, which is at the left end, while in Eq. (\ref{eq:str_sub_e}), it is assumed to be attached to the right end.

-The hamiltonian Eq. (\ref{xxham}) describes the so-called XX-type interaction between neighbouring spins, and the paper\cite{BMM10} presented a specific and efficient scheme to control the entire chain through $S$ containing two end spins, i.e., those labelled as $k=1$ and 2 (See Fig. \ref{fig:spinchain}).
-The inclusion of two spins in $S$ is necessary, since having direct controllability for only one spin at the chain end does not lead to the full controllability over the entire chain with the above drift hamiltonian $ih_0^\mathrm{XX}$.
-More precisely, with $ih_0^\mathrm{XX}$ and su(dim$\mathcal{H}_S$)=su(2) for the spin 1, the connected algebra is equal to
+The Hamiltonian Equation (\ref{xxham}) describes the so-called XX-type interaction between neighboring spins, and the paper \cite{BMM10} presented a specific and efficient scheme to control the entire chain through $S$ containing two end spins, i.e., those labeled as $k=1$ and 2 (See Fig. \ref{fig:spinchain}).
+The inclusion of two spins in $S$ is necessary, since having direct controllability of only one spin at the chain end does not lead to full controllability over the entire chain with the above drift Hamiltonian $ih_0^\mathrm{XX}$.
+More precisely, with $ih_0^\mathrm{XX}$ and su(dim$\mathcal{H}_S$)=su(2) for spin 1, the connected algebra is equal to

 with the Hilbert space structure